Analysis Based on factual reporting, although it incorporates the expertise of the author/producer and may offer interpretations and conclusions.

 The Line 5 Wisconsin Segment Relocation Project permit is the most-studied pipeline project in state history, she added, and called the pipeline an “energy lifeline, feeding a network of refineries that produce critical transportation fuels, propane, and thousands of everyday consumer goods.”

-As the community waits for the pipeline’s removal, Leoso says they’re “on edge.”
+And so, the 12 miles of pipeline still cut across the Tribe’s land.
+As the community continues to wait for the pipeline’s removal, Leoso says they’re “on edge.”

 “It was a victory,” Leoso says.
 “But a small victory.
 We know it’s never going to stop.
 They have acquired most of the land around the reservation for that reroute.”